AusPrinzip/Solidly-veNFT-liquidifier/README.md

 ## Supported Ecosystems

-Liquidao is designed to work with any Solidly-based protocol, including:
+It is designed to work with any Solidly-based protocol, including:

 - Thena
 - Aerodrome